la2050/archive/_projects/2015/creating-culturally-vibrant-commercial-corridors-in-las-diverse-neighborhoods.md

   - East LA
   - South LA
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: previous LA2050 Challenges Organization(s) name(s): Local Initiatives Support Corporation (LISC) Los Angeles Organization(s) mailing address(es): "500 South Grand Avenue, Suite 2300\r\nLos Angeles, CA 90071" Organization(s) website(s): www.lisc.org/los_angeles/
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Local Initiatives Support Corporation (LISC) Los Angeles Organization(s) mailing address(es): "500 South Grand Avenue, Suite 2300\r\nLos Angeles, CA 90071" Organization(s) website(s): www.lisc.org/los_angeles/